BlueBrain/BioExplorer/README.md

 ## Python SDK
 A simple API if exposed via the _BBBE_ python library.
 The API allows scientists to easily create and modify assemblies, according the biological parameters.
 The _BBBE_ programming language is not necessarily reflecting the underlying implementation, but is meant to be as simple as close as possible to the language used by the scientists to describe biological assemblies.

+The _BBBE_ Python SDK is available on [pypi](https://pypi.org/project/bioexplorer/)

 ## Documentation

 See [here](https://bluebrain.github.io/BioExplorer/) for detailed documentation of the source code.

 ## Deployment

-BBBE binaries are publicaly available as docker images.
-BBE is designed to run in distributed mode, and is composed of 3 modules: A [server](https://hub.docker.com/r/bluebrain/bioexplorer), a [python SDK](https://hub.docker.com/r/bluebrain/bioexplorer-python-sdk), and a [web user interface](https://hub.docker.com/r/bluebrain/bioexplorer-ui).
+_BBBE_ binaries are publicaly available as docker images. _BBBE_ is designed to run in distributed mode, and is composed of 3 modules: A [server](https://hub.docker.com/r/bluebrain/bioexplorer), a [python SDK](https://hub.docker.com/r/bluebrain/bioexplorer-python-sdk), and a [web user interface](https://hub.docker.com/r/bluebrain/bioexplorer-ui).
 This means that there are 3 docker images to be downloaded on run.
 Those images can of course run on different machines.

 In this example, we will expose the server on port 5000, the python SDK jupyter notebooks on port 5001, and the user inferface on port 5002.
 One is free to change those ports at will.